 11.3.
 REMOVING A HOST COLLECTION

-Use the following procedure to remove a host collection from Satellite.
+The following procedure shows how to remove a host collection.

 - 1. In the Satellite web UI, navigate to Hosts > Host Collections. - 2.
-Select the host collection that you want to remove. - 3.
-Under Select Action, click Remove. - 4.
-Click Delete to remove the host collection.
+Choose the host collection to be removed. - 3.
+Click Remove.
+An alert box appears: